ssbc/ssb-db/README.md

 it does not matter if A receives B's messages via C, they can verify B's messages offline (i.e, when A is out of contact with B)

+However, no networking is provided by this module, so that it's useful as a replicatable database - however, a gossip based networking layer is in development.

 ## API

 ### ssb = require('secure-scuttlebutt/create')(path)